OriolAbril/sphinx-primer/index.md

   ext -> html_files [style=dashed, label=" render "];
 }
 :::

+ArviZ and PyMC use both rST and MyST, which can be combined without problem within the same documentation, but the bulk of the content is written in MyST, with rST being used nearly exclusively for docstrings.

 Why MyST?
 MyST is a markdown superset, therefore pure markdown is also valid MyST.
 Markdown is the most common markup language nowadays and both developers and users